 Most of my clients get stumped over which information to analyze when making decisions on spending more money on something or stopping it altogether.

 The rules of business have changed.
 You can see it, sense it, and maybe even know logically that things are evolving in the modern landscape of business and economy.
 But like many, maybe you haven't made the changes yet.
 This is primarily due to two things.
 1) You don’t know what it is exactly that you need to change.
 2) You haven’t broken your habits of operating the old way.

-Knowing is a big part of changing.
-So, let’s start with learning what it is we need to change immediately.
+Awareness is the first step in changing.
+So, let’s start by revealing what needs to change immediately.
 I say immediately because continuing to operate in this way will absolutely lead to failure.
-A business and organization can no longer sustain themselves this way...
+You must allow your strategies to evolve...

 Engagement can seem hard, especially when it comes to social media.
 How do you engage and build relationships with large numbers of people you will never REALLY know?
 Well, let me say that the hard part is not the engagement.
 A few tips from me and you can become great at engaging your fans and followers.
 The hard part is finding time and motivation to do so.

 My goal with this tip from the tip jar is to help you shrink your social media marketing tasks down to a few minutes each day.
 You might even save time and do it all over a few days.
 Whatever you choose to do, I intend on helping you make it a little easier.
 You do, however, have to do some work upfront that may require an hour or so...

 I'm often asked, "Rubina, what is the one thing I can do to get clients."
 Or "What is the one thing I can do to get people to donate to our organization."
 My answer is always, "There's no ONE thing."
 Many people don't want to hear this, but it's true.